Back to Blog Home

 If you’re planning to start working with a social media calendar, there are a few preparatory steps that you should take.

 First, take an internal survey to ensure you completely understand your presence on various social media platforms.
 If you have a presence on multiple channels, compare them.
-Weigh your largest presence against your smallest and attempt to determine what the difference is between them.
+Weigh your largest presence against your smallest and attempt to determine the difference between them.

 It is best to start social media calendars with an awareness of the impact you already have across different outlets.
 This way, you can coordinate campaigns to use your strengths while also attempting to grow your presence on weaker channels.